 Some common features of these tools include embedding PowerPoint presentations or videos into online training courses.
-Several vendors also offer e-learning tracking, where companies can see, at a glance, how particular employees performed in these training modules.
-Some vendors offer post-lesson assessments for this purpose, as a part of e-learning reporting.
+Some LMS vendors also offer e-learning tracking, where companies can see, at a glance, how particular learners performed in these training modules.
+Some vendors offer post-lesson assessments for this purpose, as a part of elearning reporting.

 Performance Management Tools

 Some learning management software platforms go beyond just assessing training, and offer ongoing performance management information for business intelligence.
 Performance-focused learning resources can be built into a particular LMS platform.
 With sophisticated LMS tools, businesses can analyze the proficiency of employees in a particular skill area, assess their leadership capabilities, or focus on different types of core business processes and how well people perform them.

 Most organizations today will require some type of content standardization so that course content can be delivered across different systems and devices.
 SCORM has been a long standing standard in the LMS industry but now APIs have become a powerful alternative for creating content standards and connections across the growing collection of systems and devices.